tinkei/apogeebacktest/README.md

 ## Feedbacks

-- [ ] Use dependency injection in `Market` class.
-User inject a `Connector`.
+- [x] Use dependency injection in `Market` class.
+Users should provide their own `Connector`s, as well as parsing logic to the `PandasXLSXConnector`.
 - [ ] Test the strategies!
 Do it by hand or something.
 - [ ] Test `Portfolio`.
-See?
-Bug in constructor.
+There is already a typo in the constructor involving `len(codes_short)`.
 - [x] Add superclass `BPStrategy`.
 - [x] Call superclass constructor when necessary.
-- [x] Mutables in constructor default arguments are instantiated only once!
+- [x] Mutables in constructor default arguments are instantiated only once.
 Subsequent instances will be sharing the same object!
 Use `None` and put the instantiation inside the constructor.
-- [ ] `WorstBPStrategy` should also be long-only.
+- [ ] `WorstBPStrategy` should be long-only.
 It is only shorted in the long-short strategy.